ganesan/AutoComplete-CPM/ReadMe.txt

 CoronaUI (Ansca Official lib) is written from the Reference Docs, please refer to the official documents for further info on what they do and how to use.

+Corona Widget Lib is first draft and not tested in CPM, it's not complete with all api's.

 These files were written with a lot of Copy/past so there might be some or many errors.....

 If you find any errors please let me know.